How Does Your Body Digest Food?

 4. Small Intestine

-The largest part of your digestive system—which measures 22 feet on average—does most of the food digesting.
-The pancreas, liver, and gallbladder produce and store digestive juices that are used here to break down the paste.
+The small intestine plays a role in both digestion and absorption.
+The pancreas, liver, and gallbladder are accessory organs to the digestive tract that store juices used here to break down the paste.
 Eventually, the nutrient molecules become so small the body can absorb them into the bloodstream through the intestinal walls and make use of them.

 What remains of the food (after almost all of the nutrients are pulled out) then travels to the next step.